Here’s a collection of tools and services I personally use and love.

 For a quick recommendation, however, these are my favourite web hosts:

-BlueHost are also known for providing leading shared hosting services, and I am recommending them as well as many of my clients are hosted on their servers, and I’ve always had a good experience when working with them.
-BlueHost are comparable to HostNine in terms of service, so just take a look at their offerings and see which one fits you best, both are great hosts to start with.
+SiteGround are also known for providing leading shared hosting services, and I am recommending them as well as I host many of my sites on their servers, and I’ve always had a good experience when working with them.
+SiteGround have phenomenal customer support who know their stuff very well, and they will always be there to help you when things get too technical.

-BlueHost shared hosting plans start from $4.95 / month.
+SiteGround shared hosting plans start from $3.95 / month.

 The first thing you need when starting a new website is of course a domain name.

 Namesilo is where I’ve got most of my domains registered, they offer free WHOIS protection.